 Several Butterfly Bushes (Buddleia davidii) are found in the garden.
 Their late summer purple blossoms are frequented by butterflies and bees that visit Tollgate Farms.
 Buddleia bushes are pruned back in early spring to control their size.
-Full sun and well drained enriched soil result in an optimum plant.
-MSU Tollgate Farm 28115 Meadowbrook Novi, MI, 48377-3128 www.tollgate.msu.edu 248-347-3860 ext.
+They do best in full sun and well-drained enriched soil.
+MSU Tollgate Farm and Education Center

+28115 Meadowbrook Novi, MI, 48377-3128 tollgate.msu.edu Contact Roy Prentice: 248-347-3860 ext.
 251 In an age when man has forgotten his origins and is blind even to his most essential needs for survival, water along with other resources has become the victim of his indifference. -Rachel Carson